My Descent into Darkness

 Sleep deprivation and extreme anxiety are debilitating.
 It’s a recipe for disaster.
 I felt like I was losing myself and my mind as I walked around in a fog during the day for weeks on end after one sleepless night after another.

 This descent into darkness crippled me emotionally, physically and spiritually.
 As I tossed and turned night after night, I prayed God would gift me sleep or just take me home.
 He never seemed more silent.
 The silence while the world slept was deafening.
 I felt abandoned, hopeless and despaired.
 I cried out like David did in Psalm 13: “How long, O Lord?
 Will you forget me forever?”
 I clung to the vision of Jesus, sleeping quietly on a cushion in the bottom of his disciples’ boat as a storm raged all around them on the Sea of Galilee.
 Our Savior slept soundly.
 And so, as the darkness closed in around me, I begged Him to share his pillow with me in the bottom of the boat.
-If He could sleep while the wind, waves and rain battered the boat, while could I not slumber in the comfort of my comfy bed?
+If He could sleep while the wind, waves and rain battered the boat, why could I not slumber in the comfort of my cozy bed?

 With my Bible as my companion, I often turned to Psalm 4 and Psalm 23, seeking comfort in the dark:

 “In peace I lie down and sleep tonight, for You have made this dwelling a sure and trustworthy abode.” – from Psalm 4